Idaho Access Project

 Dianna Willis, President

 Dianna is a co-founder of the IAP with a background in public health.
 Dianna provides technical assistance on research design, project planning, and data analysis, and consults on creating “walkable communities” emphasizing inclusion and equity for people with disabilities.
-Dianna navigates with her guide dog, Teegan.
+Dianna navigates with her guide dog.

 Jeremy Maxand, Treasurer

 Jeremy is a co-founder of the IAP and the Executive Director of the Living Independence Network Corporation (LINC).
 Previously, he worked in emergency preparedness for the Idaho State Independent Living Council.
 Jeremy attended Boise State University where he earned an Associate Degree in Criminal Justice Administration, a Bachelor of Science in Sociology, and a Master of Arts in Applied Historical Research.
 He is a certified ADA Coordinator who has used a manual wheelchair since 1989.
-Jeremy serves on the City of Boise’s ADA Parking Advisory Committee, Ada County Highway District's ADA Advisory Committee, and Valley Regional Transit’s Regional Advisory Council.
-Jeremy lives in Boise's Barber Valley with his wife, Maria.
+Jeremy serves on the City of Boise’s Cross-Disability Task Force, the Ada County Highway District's ADA Advisory Committee, the State of Idaho Building Code Board, and the Idaho Voluntary Organizations Active in Disasters Board.

 Erik Kingston, Secretary